MachineLearningBCAM/Minimax-risk-classifiers-NeurIPS-2020/README.md

 # Training
 To create an instance of the MRC classifier we must first define the following parameters:
-* r: the number of values of class variable
+* r: number of different classes in the prediction
 * phi: Features of the MRC

 For the LPC instance we also need to know:
 * m = number of product thresholds
 * k = maximum number of univariate thresholds for each dimension
-* d = number of rows
+* d = number of predictor variables / number of columns of dataset X

 MRC_model = MRC(r=r, phi=PhiThreshold(r=r, m=int(mumVars/r), k=int(mumVars/(r*d))), s=s)<br/>